 At the time, there were strong, but unsubstantiated rumours, that Endersby's hasty departure was as a direct result of a liaison with the wife of a senior official at Bootham Crescent.

-In 1977, Scott Endersby became the youngest player ever to play in The FA Cup proper when he appeared for Kettering.
+In 1977, Scott Endersby had become the youngest player ever to play in The FA Cup proper when he appeared for Kettering.

 City paid £28,000 (a club record for a keeper until broken by Alan Fettis) to sign Chris Marples from Stockport for the 1988/9 season as City spent heavily to improve the club's fortunes.
 He was voted "The Billy Fenton Memorial Clubman Of The Year" in 1990.
 He was another keeper who experienced a chequered City career, eventually joining Chesterfield on a free transfer during the 1992/3 season after making 138 league appearances.

-Chris Marples was probably one of the last players to combine a career as a professional footballer and cricketeer.
+Chris Marples was probably one of the last players to combine a career as a professional footballer and cricketer.
 He was a wicket keeper for Derbyshire whilst keeping goal for Stockport.
-He cricket career was over by the time he joined City.
+His top class cricket career was over by the time he joined City.
 Whilst at City, he joined Scunthorpe on loan in February 1992 and was sent off on his debut.

 In 1991, John Ward signed Dean Kiely on a free transfer from Aston Villa, his former club.
 An former England youth international keeper, he had to share keeping duties with Marples for over a season as Ward struggled to determine who was the better.
 In the autumn of 1991, City suffered a goalkeeping crisis with both Marples and Kiely injured, Lance Key was signed on loan from Sheffield Wednesday, he played in the David Longhurst Memorial game against Leeds but picked up an injury and didn't make any further first team appearances for City.
 He returned to Hillsborough, making his Premier League debut whilst on loan at Oldham in 1993.
 Andy Gosney was signed on loan from Portsmouth and played 5 games during his month at Bootham Crescent.